The Brand Continuum

 It gives you a way to understand the brand you’re actually leading.
 Not the one you hope you’re leading.

-• Every brand, every team, every organisation sits somewhere on the arc.
+1. Every brand and every organisation sits somewhere on the arc.

-Once you see the system beneath the brand, the work becomes clearer.
+Once you see the system beneath the brand, the work ahead becomes clearer.
 The decisions become simpler.
-And the future becomes easier to read.
+The future becomes easier to read.

-That’s the purpose of The Continuum.
-Not to complicate branding, but to reveal the pattern that has always been driving it.
+That’s the purpose of The Brand Continuum.
+Not to complicate: to reveal the pattern that has always been driving brand-building.

 Frequently asked questions

-Leaders use the Continuum to read their brand’s current state, judge how much pressure the system can handle, and decide whether to move or stay – increase activation, reduce activation, hold position, or reset.
+Leaders use The Brand Continuum to analyse their brand’s Energies and zone, (using my free brand analysis tool), judge how much pressure the system can handle, and decide whether to increase activation, reduce activation, hold position, or reset.

-No. It is a structural model of brand behaviour under pressure, not a personality tool.
+No. It’s a structural model of brand behaviour under pressure, not a personality tool.
 It looks at how a whole organisation behaves, not at individual traits.

 Who created the Brand Continuum?